sifferman/cse121_labs/lab4.md

 board tilts, it should move the mouse in the X/Y direction accordingly.
 There are some specific rules on how to control the mouse and the test to pass.

-It is VERY important to submit the **report.pdf**.
-If this file is missing, you lose 1⁄2 of the points.

 ## Lab4.1: Board movement (5 points)

 Write a program to print in the terminal (must use ESP_LOGI) the UP/DOWN or